andyroiiid/voxel-game-binaries/README.md

 [The physics engine is slightly modified from version 3](#physics).
 It will push players out if they are stuck in a newly generated block.
 Correctly resolving such conflicts is complicated, however.

-TODO: use MagicaVoxel as level editor; parse vox file
+TODO: use MagicaVoxel as level editor

+TODO: parse vox file(https://github.com/ephtracy/voxel-model/blob/master/MagicaVoxel-file-format-vox.txt)

 ## version 5.2